Marrrco7/Scalable-Linux-Environment-for-Hosting-Web-Applications/docs/README.md

   The Django web application is the core of the project, responsible for providing CRUD management functionalities for the videogames catalog.

 - **Role in the architecture**:
-  Handles user interactions, manages business logic, and communicates with the PostgreSQL database to retrieve and store data.
-It runs on a dedicated logical volume (`django_volume`) for improved isolation and simplified storage management.
+  Handles user interactions as well as business logic, and communicates with the PostgreSQ database to retrieve the stored data, it runs on a dedicated django_volume for isolation and  better storage management.

 ### 4. PostgreSQL Database